PVHL/jsObjDB/Readme.md

 *	upsert([items]);
 *	upsertOne(item);

-Note that all of these calls support callbacks and delegates (see below).
+Note that all of these calls support callbacks and event handlers (see below).

 #### Update